scalacenter/scala-advent-of-code/docs/2023/puzzles/day16.md

 Then, we'll use some more memory to have faster access to the elements and avoid recomputing the same path several times.

-- `elements` is a dense grid of elements (only used as an intermediate step)
+- `elements` is a sparse grid of elements (only used as an intermediate step)
 - `elementsByRow` is a map of `y` coordinates to the elements on that row, to quickly to find the next cell in the same row
 - `elementsByColumn` is a map of `x` coordinates to the elements on that column, to quickly to find the next cell in the same column
-- Since we have a dense collection, the coordinates of the elements to not match the coordinates of the input, so we need to find the min/max `x` and `y` values of the elements to know when to stop the simulation
+- Since we have a sparse collection, the coordinates of the elements to not match the coordinates of the input, so we need to find the min/max `x` and `y` values of the elements to know when to stop the simulation
 - `activated` is a grid of booleans to know if a cell has already been activated by the lava flow.
 Note: `Array` is a mutable type

 ```scala